Doriandarko/claude-engineer/readme.md

 Type 'exit' to end the conversation and close the application.

+Note: Claude will only have access to the files in the root folders of the script or any folder path you provide it.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.